ovh/docs/pages/platform/kubernetes-k8s/known-limits/guide.en-gb.md

 ## LoadBalancer

-Based on a new highly-available infrastructure since late April 2020, the external load-balancer included in Managed Kubernetes Service is currently offered free-of-charge and under OVHcloud Beta Terms and conditions.
+Based on a new highly-available infrastructure since late May  2020, the external load-balancer included in Managed Kubernetes Service is currently offered free-of-charge until July 1st 2020.
 There is a default quota of 16 external `LoadBalancers` per cluster.
 This limit can be exceptionally raised upon request though our support team.
 There is also a limit of __10 open ports__ on every `LoadBalancer`, and these ports must be in a range between __6 and 65535__.